-Robert Marvin Hull, OC - Born January 3, 1939 in Point Anne, Ontario is a Canadian former ice Hockey player.
+Robert Marvin "Bobby" Hull, OC - Born January 3, 1939 in Point Anne, Ontario is a Canadian retired ice Hockey left winger and coach.

 "His blonde good looks and sparkling charisma combined with his on ice speed and swagger earned him the nickname "The Golden Jet."
 Oddly enough, Hull would become a Jet when he signed with Winnipeg of the WHA"